 When I learned that WHO-Radio was replacing a favorite late night program, I wanted to pout.
 Ambivalent about John Bachelor’s shows dealing with politics, I sure liked to tune in if he was interviewing an author.
 He’d do such a great job of it that you wanted to buy a copy of the book.
 His questions and comments were so affirming of the author.

 Yes, I bought several books because of his interviews.
-One of the most memorable was The Hidden White House; Harry Truman and the Reconstruction of America’s Most Famous Residence by Robert Klara–about when Trumans had to move out because the White House was in danger of collapse!
+One of the most memorable was The Hidden White House: Harry Truman and the Reconstruction of America’s Most Famous Residence by Robert Klara–about when the Trumans had to move out because the White House was in danger of collapse!

 WHO-Radio began to advertise for this new program–stories without politics.
 Hmm, guess I needed to at least give it a chance.

 I knew I wouldn’t be interested in one early story–about the first woman to finish the Boston Marathon, officially, but I soon changed my mind.
 I wasn’t interested in the 1967 race itself, but Kathrine Switzer’s back-story was fascinating, as has been her life since.

 There have been stories about rock bands, history, coaches and sports, books, education, “Turning Prisoners into Programmers,” etc. Their variety and poignancy are amazing.
 Oh, and a series about Lewis and Clark, which is a delight for a Lewis and Clark fan.

 A lot of them are stories behind stories, which I’ve been hooked on ever since I read the back of Alex Haley’s Roots: The Saga of an American Family, which describes the research the author did to write the book, even riding across the ocean in the hold of a cargo ship wearing only his underwear.